 This is the Prisoner of War Dad.
-This is the dad who is present in his children’s life but he’s not positively engaged in it.
-And he’s not just disengaged, he’s enraged.
+This is the dad who is present in his children’s life, but he’s not positively engaged in it.
+And even when he’s engaged, he’s enraged.
 To his children, he always seems to be angry, and because of that anger, he hurts others with his words, tone, and actions.
-The family walks on proverbial eggshells around him because they don’t know when or if PTSD (Post-Traumatic Stressful Dad) will rear his ugly head.
+The family walks on proverbial eggshells around him, because they don’t know when or if PTSD (Post-Traumatic Stressful Dad) will rear his ugly head.

 2. M.I.A.
 Dad

 This is the Missing in Action Dad.
 This dad intentionally chooses not to be present in his children’s life.
-He may have brought them into the world, but he doesn’t want to have anything to do with them.
-He’s not engaged, because his children don’t even know who or where he is.
+He may have physically brought them into the world, but he doesn’t emotionally or financially want to have anything to do with them.
+He’s not engaged, because his children don’t know much about him.
 They may have never even met, known, or talked to him and probably wouldn’t recognize him if they did.
 So, he chooses to stay away, because the pain and shame of returning are too great for him to face.